jaason-shi/learning-hub-user-documentation/docs/task2.md

     ![Selecting the assignment to submit](photos/submit_assignments/assignment3.png){width="450"}

     !!! warning
-        You can upload more than 1 file up to a maximum of 2 GB.
+        You will not be able to upload a file that is more than 2 GB.

 6. **Drag and drop** files directly into the bordered-line box in order to upload the file for submission.